A classical education is the cultivation of wisdom by means of the seven liberal arts and the four sciences.

 The Seven Liberal Arts are the arts of thinking: those tools and skills traditionally deemed necessary to free one’s mind from the base, the expedient and the mediocre.
 They are intended to draw a student out of himself, allowing him to see truths that are timeless, unchanging and not of his own making.

 The first three of these arts–grammar, logic and rhetoric–are often called the trivium, or the arts of language.
-For the students at Hagia Sophia, this means mastering the forms of language by learning and using the highly inflected Greek and Latin languages.
+For the students at Hagia Sophia, this means mastering the forms of language by learning and using the highly inflected Latin language.
 It also means learning to sort sense from nonsense in the structure of arguments and fallacies in reasoning.
 It means learning to use language in compelling ways by applying argument, arrangement and style in both written and oral presentations.

 The remaining liberal arts – often called the quadrivium – are known as the mathematical arts and include in our program the modern mathematical studies as well as the axiomatic and deductive studies characteristic of Euclid’s Elements.